Technical Research Analyst

 What we value most

-A love of verifying your work with code, rather than just collecting data and opinions
+• A love of verifying your work, rather than just recycling data and opinions

 Value you get